mattmcd/infura_monitoring/README.md

-## Example usage
+## Example usage - RPC interface
 Example using [Tether stablecoin](https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7).
-We get the ABI, find the topic for Transfer event and get these.
+We get the ABI, find the topic for Transfer event and get these events.
+This could be used as the ETL step for a data science application e.g. get all Transfers over a given time period and do some [graph analysis](https://networkx.github.io/).

     from infmon.io import (get_contract_abi, get_event_interface,
         get_current_block, get_contract_events, subscribe)